Sodalite Properties, Facts and Photos

 A deposit of exceptionally fine-grade sodalite has recently been discovered in Quebec, Canada.
 A few polished stones from this locality are beginning to appear on the market.

 On the Mohs scale of mineral hardness, sodalite grades 5.5 to 6.
-Being opaque, when used as a gemstone, it's cut as a cabochon and can be well polished.
+Being opaque, it's cut as a cabochon for gemstones and can be well polished.

-The stone is reported to have been used to decorate their home, which was Marlborough House.
-Although I have seen documentation to confirm the shipment took place, I haven't been able to find anything to confirm sodalite was ever used in Marlborough House.
+It's reported the sodalite was used to decorate Marlborough House, their home.
+Although I have seen documentation to confirm the shipment took place, I have not found anything that confirms the stone was used in Marlborough House.

 The Princess of Wales subsequently gave the future King George V a letter opener with a sodalite handle and gold blade.
 It also featured other crystals and a crown at the top of the handle.

-A note from her records shows that Queen Mary also had a pair of urns made from sodalite while she was still Princess of Wales.
+A note from her records shows that before becoming Queen Mary, the Princess of Wales also had a pair of ornate urns made from sodalite.

 Article Pictures